I thought I had seen every episode of Seinfeld. But last night I saw one I had never seen before.

 I like the name.
 I want Seven to be my new name.
 Seven Riddle.
 Or even better, 7 Riddle

 As it turns out this fits in perfectly with the history of my mother’s side of the family.
 My uncle Johnny, my favorite relative of all time had three children, my first cousins.
 My folks had three children including this blog’s writer, the middle child.

-My mother and my uncle had a running discussion about which of them had the oddest children.
+My mother and my uncle had a running argument about which of them had the oddest children.
 I didn’t get a vote of course as a result of being one of the ballot nominees, however I was known to try and influence the vote from time to time creating greater 'odds' for my side.

-Now where am I going you are wondering?
+Where am I going with this?
 Simple.
 The number 7 is an odd number.
 If I can get my older brother to change his name to ‘9', and my younger sister to take on the name ‘5', that makes me the middle child ‘7' don’t you see.
 It also immediately qualifies my mother’s children as the odd children.
 Victory is ours.
 Much to my mother’s chagrin and my Uncle Johnny’s delight.

 My cousins, if they are satisfied in having lost, and yet seeming to have won by not being the odd children, can adopt the even numbers as their new names.
 This could give new meaning to the phrase ‘High Five’.
 It could also create some temporary confusions.
 Asking “Where is One?”, could elicit the response “One what?” but those are just details to be worked out.